Noodle the Pug, known for his ‘bones, no bones’ days, has died

 The popular pug even inspired a children’s book written by Graziano himself, titled “Noodle and the No Bones Day,” which became a New York Times bestseller.

-“He lived 14 and a half years, which is about as long as you can hope a dog can, and he made millions of people happy,” he said.
+“He lived 14 and a half years, which is about as long as you can hope a dog can, and he made millions of people happy,” Graziano said on Saturday.
 “What a run.”

 Graziano wished his followers to celebrate the late pug and to give their own dogs a cheese ball in his honor.